Market Update April 2023

 The Wholesale Electricity Market

-Spot prices in the wholesale electricity market increased again during April in the South Island but dropped in the North Island.
-Average spot prices for the month ranged from $222 in the lower South Island ($209 in Mar), to $202 in the upper North Island ($213 in Mar).
-Graph not available from EMI this month so not updated
+Spot prices in the wholesale electricity market dropped significantly in April compared to March.
+Average spot prices for the month ranged from $76 in the lower South Island (down from $135), up to $98 in the upper North Island (down from $158).

 Electricity Generation Mix

 Higher SI inflows at the start of the month meant that hydro generation increased during April while thermal generation was able to back off over the Easter period as shown below.